 Services

-Services are held on the 1st and 3rd Sundays each month at 9.30 am.
+Services at Ashwater are usually held on the 1st and 3rd Sundays each month at 9.30 am.
+See our home page for the next services.

 All are welcome.